McKinney National Airport: History

 In the 1970s, the Federal Aviation Administration (FAA) proposed building the region's third major commercial airport, providing commercial air service to the fast-growing northern part of the Dallas–Fort Worth metroplex, in McKinney.
-This failed after local voters rejected a $50 million bond needed to build the new airport facility.

 A regional airport was established in McKinney in 1979.
 Initially opened with a 4,000 ft runway, its length was extended to 5,800 ft in 1984.

 In 2011, McKinney National Airport added a new 78 ft tall contract FAA air traffic control tower equipped with the latest in radar, radio and voice switch technology.
 In 2012, a new 7,000 ft long, 150 ft wide runway was completed that can handle large aircraft with a maximum capacity of 450,000 lbs.

 On November 1, 2013, the airport was purchased from Collin County by the City of McKinney for $25 million, and as part of the purchase, the city also took over operations of the fixed base operator (FBO); this move was anticipated to end $600,000 in annual city subsidies, as fuel sold by the FBO was the main revenue source at the airport, and these funds would now go directly to the city rather than to an outside vendor.
 The McKinney City Council approved changing the airport's name from Collin County Regional Airport to McKinney National Airport later that month.

 In 2018, a project to build a new executive terminal at McKinney National Airport began, which was originally slated to be completed in 2019.
 In September 2019, completion was delayed until 2020 as the city and the construction contractor worked on modifications to the terminal's exterior.

 In 2019, the airport received a $15 million grant from the Texas Department of Transportation to extend its runway an additional 1,500 ft to 8,500 ft.